turtlebond/ESP32-Wifi-Robot/README.md

 **Upload**
 Required USB to TTL Serial Converter to program the module.
 Refer[3] for connection between the the Serial converter and ESP32 module.
-Using arduino, upload the code [3]
+Using arduino, upload the code as stated in [3]
-Enter programimng  mode by grounding GPI00 and press reset
+&nbsp;&nbsp;&nbsp;Enter programimng  mode by grounding GPI00 and press reset
-Go to Tools > Board and select ESP32 Wrover Module
+&nbsp;&nbsp;&nbsp;Go to Tools > Board and select ESP32 Wrover Module
-Go to Tools > Port and select the COM port the ESP32 is connected to
+&nbsp;&nbsp;&nbsp;Go to Tools > Port and select the COM port the ESP32 is connected to
-In Tools > Partition Scheme, select “Huge APP (3MB No OTA)“
+&nbsp;&nbsp;&nbsp;In Tools > Partition Scheme, select “Huge APP (3MB No OTA)“
-Press the ESP32-CAM on-board RESET button
+&nbsp;&nbsp;&nbsp;Press the ESP32-CAM on-board RESET button
-Then, click the upload button to upload the code.
+&nbsp;&nbsp;&nbsp;Then, click the upload button to upload the code.
-Once upload done, disconnect GPIO0 from ground and press reset
+&nbsp;&nbsp;&nbsp;Once upload done, disconnect GPIO0 from ground and press reset